rizac/eGSIM/static/js/v-components/README.md

     - A list of keys of each Object is available at https://plot.ly/javascript/reference/.
-Consider that some layout-related keys will be set automatically and overwritten if present: `xaxis` (string), `yaxis` (string), `showlegend` (boolean) and `legendgroup` (see `addLegend` below).
+Consider that some layout-related keys will be set automatically and overwritten if present: `xaxis` (string), `yaxis` (string), `showlegend` (boolean).

     - Providing a `name` key to a Trace Object makes the name showing when hovering over the trace with the mouse.

-    - To add the Trace to the legend, where a checkboxes allow to toggle the Traces visibility, call `addLegend`:
+    - To add the Trace to the legend, set its `legendgroup` attribute.
+All traces with the same legend group are treated the same way during click/double-click interactions.
+      Usually, you need to get a starting color for a `legendgroup` in order to style all legend traces the same way.
+You can do this by using `this.colors.get(legendgroup)` which returns
+      a color from a cyclic palette assuring that the same `legendgroup` is mapped to the same color.
+Example:

       ```
+      trace.legendgroup = trace.name;
-      var color = this.addLegend(trace, trace.name)
+      var color = this.colors.get(trace.legendgroup);
-      trace.line = {color: color}
+      trace.line = { color: this.colors.rgba(color, 0.5) }
       ```

-      `trace.name` in the example above sets the `key` argument of `addLegend`. `key` is both the checkbox label shown on the GUI, and an unique identifier: calling `addLegend` with the same key for several traces will toggle all traces visibility at once.

       If no item is in the legend, the right panel is not shown.
-The right panel includes several controls such as log axis, download actions and so on (this behavious could anyway change in the future and the right panel shown anyway)
+The right panel includes several controls such as log axis, download actions and so on (this behaviour could anyway change in the future, and the right panel shown anyway)

-      To specify an explicit color for non yet mapped key, call:
-      `addLegend(trace, key, color)` where color is a string in the HEX-form '#XXXXXX' that can be created via a `colorMap` for details.

  - `params` Object defining the plot properties (String -> Any scalar), e.g.
     ```